 The Group seeks to maintain liquid assets at prudent levels to ensure that cash can be made available quickly to honour its obligations, even under adverse conditions.
-To further address liquidity risk, the Group's management has established liquidity monitoring procedures and is diversifying the Group's funding sources in terms of origin and tenor.
+To further address liquidity risk, the

+Group's management has established liquidity monitoring procedures and is diversifying the Group's funding sources in terms of origin and tenor.
 In addition, the Group maintains a statutory deposit with the UAE Central Bank and has a range of credit lines from banks and financial institutions.

-The following table sets out the percentage of liquid assets (cash and due from the UAE Central Bank and financial institutions) compared to total assets as at 30 June 2018.
+The following table sets out the percentage of cash and balances with Central Banks, repurchase agreements and due from financial institutions compared to total assets as at 31 March 2019.